BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 are then used during the second phase when elements of the UI are actually drawn.
-This means that constants set in the first phase (for example the width of the sidebar) can be used by other classes during the drawing phase, even if they appear before the class where the constant was set Since classes in JS are essentially functions, the constant setting phase of most classes is triggered by running a sub-function called setGraphics or setConstants, then the drawing phase is triggered
+This means that constants set in the first phase (for example the width of the sidebar) can be used by other classes during the drawing phase, even if they appear before the class where the constant was set.
+Since classes in JS are essentially functions, the constant setting phase of most classes is triggered by running a sub-function called setGraphics or setConstants, then the drawing phase is triggered